kiriappeee/buffer-publish/packages/date-time-preferences/README.md

         `-- index.jsx # implementation of the component
         `-- story.jsx # description of all the possible configurations of the component `-- .babelrc # babel transpiler
-`-- index.jsx # main package file, should export the container and top level  resources `-- index.test.js # main package file tests
+`-- index.js # main package file, should export the container and top level  resources `-- index.test.js # main package file tests
 `-- middleware.js # all action side effects
 `-- middleware.test.js # test action side effects